 Updating a trading journal certainly separates the rookie traders from the seasoned professionals.
 Doing so makes it easier for a trader to evaluate their overall performance and strategy.
 It also allows traders to get a sense of the bigger picture in terms of profits and losses.
 Viewing trades in batches, rather than individual transactions, is a much better way of evaluating performance and strategy.

 The easiest way to become a professional Forex trader is to trade over the long-term.
 One benefit of this approach is that a trader will have more flexibility when it comes to checking price charts.
 They can simply afford to check key data at a time of their choosing.

 However, intraday traders and scalpers have to monitor their price charts much more closely.
-This is because they trade within very narrow timeframes, where a slight fluctuation in price can change the outcome of a trade.
+This is because they trade within very narrow time frames, where a slight fluctuation in the price can change the outcome of a trade.

 In either case, the lesson here is to learn when the market actually requires your presence.
 When it is not required, it's best that traders stay away from the markets.
 Professional traders are very good at sticking to these parameters – make sure you develop this habit too.